henrylukito/db2/README.md

 It stands for collection.
 A collection is just a way to have a subset list of nodes.
 Same node can exist in multiple collections.

-## I see something like `col` and `nodecol`.
+## I see something like `col` and `nodecol` dicts.
 What is the difference?

 The keys for `col` dict are col ids, while the keys for `nodecol` are node ids.

 You use `col` dict to find out all nodes in a collection and `nodecol` dict to find out all collections a node is in.

-This pattern applies to other dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.
+This pattern applies to other pairs of dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.

 ## How to edit nodes/collections/properties/relationships?

-To add, call functions like `setnode`, `setnodecol`, `setnodeprop`, `setnoderel` etc.
+To add/update, call functions that begin with `set` like `setnode`, `setnodecol`, `setnodeprop` etc.

-To remove, call functions like `remnode`, `remnodecol`, `remnodeprop`, `remnoderel` etc.
+To remove, call functions that begin with `rem` like `remnode`, `remnodecol`, `remnodeprop` etc.

-To rename, call functions like `renamenode`, `renameprop`, `renamerel` etc.
+To rename, call functions like begin with `rename` `renamenode`, `renameprop`, `renamerel` etc.

-These functions will update the files immediately.
-They also ensure the dict objects remain consistent, e.g., if `col` is updated, `nodecol` is also updated.
+These functions will update the files immediately and keep the dict objects consistent.

-These functions will automatically add nodes, properties and others if they don't already exist, instead of throwing errors.
+The `set` functions will generally add nodes, collections, properties etc if they don't already exist, instead of throwing errors.

-These functions will automatically remove collections, properties, relationships when they become empty (have no node) and will also delete their YAML files.
+The `rem` functions will generally remove collections, properties, relationships etc that have become empty and will also delete their YAML files.

 ## Quicker way to add nodes/properties/relationships

 There is a function `quickset` that, if you pass no argument, will keep looping for user input until it's keyboard interrupted (ctrl+c).

+The function will do something based on each user input statement.

-The input has certain syntax:
+The statement has certain syntax:

 Add a node:

 `slime`

-If node already exists, nothing will happen (no duplicate is created).
+If node already exists, nothing will happen (no error is thrown).

 Add a node and put into a collection: